jch254/discogs-market-monitor/README.md

 ![Build Status](https://codebuild.ap-southeast-2.amazonaws.com/badges?uuid=eyJlbmNyeXB0ZWREYXRhIjoiUDhXeDRQQlY5UXRDRDY1RHVDSm5sK1d6TEp0UDR0QTl3QXE4V0NoZkZKZFZ6SVp3WUJBSFVtdW9iMm5CQlVzbVl5b2hHZi8zUEptZGMzdmo3b0JOcHlZPSIsIml2UGFyYW1ldGVyU3BlYyI6Inh5aTgyT0NBa2VnVmxtVFkiLCJtYXRlcmlhbFNldFNlcmlhbCI6MX0%3D&branch=master)

 Discogs Wantlist Marketplace Monitor powered by Serverless, TypeScript, Webpack and Node.js.
-The monitor scans the Discogs Marketplace for listings from the specified user's wantlist in the specified country and sends a digest email of all matching listings to the specified email address.
+The monitor scans the Discogs Marketplace for listings from the specified user's wantlist in the specified countries and sends a digest email of all matching listings to the specified email address.
 It runs as an AWS Lambda function (scheduled every twelve hours).
 This saves manually searching through your wantlist for local listings.

 ## Technologies Used